Flexspring Wins Top International Partner at the 2023 ADP Marketplace Partner Summit

 Flexspring's integrations require no internal IT resources.
 Instead, Flexspring's team of integration experts handle the custom data mapping and host integrations on their next generation integration platform as a service (iPaaS), Flexspring.
 Flexspring clients are assigned a project manager as well as a customer success manager to oversee their project throughout the lifetime of their integrations.

-Flexspring currently provides integrations between ADP and BambooHR, Greenhouse, Oracle HCM, Oracle NetSuite, Salesforce, Taleo, various POS systems, and more.
-Flexspring data connectors provide automatic integration with ADP Workforce Now®, ADP Vantage HCM®, ADP Workforce Now® Next Generation, ADP Enterprise HR®, RUN Powered by ADP®, Wisely® by ADP, and more.
+Flexspring currently provides integrations between ADP and BambooHR, Greenhouse, Oracle HCM, Oracle NetSuite, Salesforce, SAP, Taleo, POS systems, and more.

 About Flexspring: